tacman/lemon-squeezy/sfcasts/complete-checkout.md

 confirmation message earlier.

-I'm pretty happy with the default text at the moment, even if it *could* use a few more exclamation points because I'm so excited, but I'll leave it the way it is for now.
+I'm pretty happy with the default text at the moment, even if it *could* use a few more exclamation points because that's the vibe of my lemonade stand.
+But...
+I'll leave it the way it is for now.
 If you *do* decide to change this text, remember that the changes you make here will only apply to this specific product, so if you want *all* of your products to reflect your changes, you'll have to customize them one by one.